zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-delegation].
+1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-del-ns-names-and-ips].

-2. Extract the set of name server names.
+2. Extract the set of name server names from *Name Servers*.

-3. Return the set of name server names.
+3. Output the set of name server names.

-### Outcome(s)
+### Outputs

-Outcome is the set of name servers names.
+* The set of name server names.

 ### Special procedural requirements